 I’ve long accepted that some of the things I love most about summer—ice cream, berries, hot dogs with ketchup—often take a quick turn into stain disaster territory.
-But this season started—immediately—with my worst stain yet.
+But last summer started—immediately—with my worst stain yet.

 It was Memorial Day weekend, and my boyfriend and I were happily settling into a mini staycation in our New York City neighborhood.
 After coffee, we walked to the grocery store to stock up on start-of-summer essentials: watermelon, lemonade fixings, ingredients for haddock chowder, a bunch of peonies, and a bag of frozen Maine blueberries.
 (I was going to make a pie.)
 As we walked home in the sun I was looking forward to lunch: a tomato sandwich and some potato chips.

 When we got home, we put our cloth grocery bags on our (white) couch and started unpacking.
 After a few trips back and forth to the fridge, I took out the bag of frozen blueberries, and a rush of purple liquid dripped all over my hands and onto the floor.
 Dreading what I’d find, I picked up the grocery bag and, yes, underneath was a deep, dark purple stain the size of a grapefruit—all over a white sheepskin throw.